amartincolby/Rust-Quick-Guide/README.md

 Basically, it is time for the joke about good and bad programming languages to cease being true.

+JavaScript is perhaps the ultimate manifestation of this, with Node and JS infecting everything, everywhere.

 The below text is valid Rust code.
 It is a copy of the code in the src directory.

+This was written in VSCode and using an interactive IDE with code linting and highlighting is recommended.

 ``` rust
 /* Comment blocks start with slash-star,